Losing Love: The Life Experience We All Must Learn To Master

 In that case, you will also feel better with a form of thoughtful and straightforward communication to let the other party, whom, by the way, you honestly and sincerely love, that you are thinking of them and recognize that the separation has not been easy for them either.

-Losing love is never easy, but it does get more manageable when you take the time to remind yourself that real love exists inside of you and your heart forever, and probably within them as well, even though you might not currently see it or feel it.
+Losing love is never easy for anyone.
+But the pain does become more manageable when you take the time to remind yourself that real love exists inside of you and your heart forever, and probably within them as well, even though you might not currently see it, or feel it.

-That individual you love and that you are losing may be going or gone physically, but the love inside of you never actually leaves you unless you, and only you, let it.
+That individual you love, that you are losing may be going or gone physically, but the love inside of you never actually leaves unless you, and only you, let it.

 Don’t let it.

-Love is the answer, and love is always the answer.
+In my own experience, I’ve found that LOVE is the answer, and LOVE is always the answer.

 Let them go, let them love again, and allow yourself to find love again too.